-In order to support implementation of the strategy, more detailed REDD+ Action Plans are in process of development at the provincial/territory level under the FCPF readiness support.
-A multi-sector approach and targeting the context specific drivers of deforestation and degradation prevalent across various forest types is being adopted in preparation of subnational Participatory REDD+ Action Plans.
+In order to support implementation of REDD+ strategy, more detailed REDD+ Action Plans have been developed at the provincial/territory level to support implementation of the identified actions.
+A multi-sector approach and targeting the context specific drivers of deforestation and degradation prevalent across various forest types has been adopted in preparation of sub-national REDD+ Action Plans.

-I urge upon the provincial/territory forestry departments and the other relevant sectors to integrate and implement the actions suggested in the national strategy into their provincial planning processes.
+I urge the provincial/territory forestry departments and the other relevant sectors to integrate and implement the actions suggested in the national strategy into their provincial planning processes.
 The Ministry of Climate Change will continue to provide the required support to the provincial forestry departments in accessing resources and capacity building.